US, Mexico and Canada win race to host 2026 World Cup

 That suggests that North American bid leaders' promises to deliver a record $11 billion profit for the 2026 tournament are feasible.

-The decision will be a shot in the arm for football in the US, after the national team failed to qualify for 2018 in a huge setback for the game there.
+The decision will be a shot in the arm for football in the United States after the national team failed to qualify for 2018 in a huge setback for the game there.

 It will also be celebrated in football-crazy Mexico, which hosted the World Cup in 1970 and in 1986 -- the tournament remembered for Diego Maradona's "Hand of God" goal.